moisesriestra/photo_organiser/README.md

-# photo_organiser
+# Photo Organiser

-Simple tool to organise your photos based on metadata information
+This project aimed to be a personal tool for picture self-organization in order to avoid duplicate images.